Bartlesville Radio » News » Veterans Connection Receives Award

 Veterans Connection Receives Award

-Veteran's Day is a time to honor those who are retired members of our military and many people turn out for parades and other events to show their appreciation for the sacrifices our men and women make while they are in the military.
-But there is a group who works daily to honor veterans by providing services that help both the deployed and the retired as they seek to fit back into society once their tour of duty is concluded.
+Veteran's Day is a time to honor those who are retired members of our military and many people turn out for parades and other events to show their support.
+But there is a group of people who work daily to honor veterans by providing services that help them readjust once they return home from an assignment or that support family and the veteran through times of crisis.

-The organization is Veterans Connection and it is located right here in Bartlesville.
-Sharon Reese is Executive Director and founder of the organization, which originated in Oklahoma City but was moved by Reese to Washington County when she retired here.
-Reese says the organization's mission is to provide all veterans and service members with resources from community partners that will enhance their quality of life.
-Reese says the organization does that through advocacy, resource links, and education.

 « Back to News